Five Star History Our Last 30+ Years

-Five Star’s owners, Kathy and Eric Johnson, have endured and succeeded because of their hard work and sheer determination; their adherence to the “Golden Rule” in treating their clients and staff as they would like to be treated; their ability to recognize talent in young, idealistic and enthusiastic women and men; a willingness to empower staff to be early adopters of technology; their support for Marine Wildlife and Environmental research and education; and, yes, some “luck” in that their vision of a company that could entertain and educate at the same time has been well received and become the standard for responsible wildlife viewing.
+Five Star’s owners, Kathy and Eric Johnson, endured and succeeded because of their hard work and sheer determination.
+Their adherence to the “Golden Rule” in treating their clients and staff as they would like to be treated, along with their ability to recognize talent in young, idealistic and enthusiastic women and men is at the core of the company.
+Their willingness to empower staff to be early adopters of technology, and their support for marine wildlife and environmental research and education act as a backbone to the success of the company.
+Though Kathy and Eric have had some “luck” in their vision of a company that could entertain and educate at the same time, it has now become a standard for responsible wildlife viewing.

 From modest beginnings and through turbulent times, Kathy and Eric have stayed the course.
-In fact, it was a time only 10 years removed from one of the darkest times for the Southern Resident Killer Whales (J, K & L pods of “fish-eating” Orcas), that being live-captures of at least 36 of the estimated 100 to 110 Resident Killer Whales living in these waters.
+In fact, it was only 10 years since one of the darkest times for the Southern Resident Killer Whales (J, K & L pods of “fish-eating” Orcas) during which at least 36 of the estimated 100 to 110 Resident Killer Whales were live-captured in BC waters.

 TV: Golden Girls; MacGyver; 1st season of Oprah Winfrey Show

 Music: First Inductees in Rock ‘n’ Roll Hall of Fame; Michael Jackson

 Film: Top Gun; Back to The Future

 Politics: French sink Greenpeace “Rainbow Warrior”; President Ronald Reagan; Prime Minister Margaret Thatcher

 Daily Life: Chernobyl Nuclear Meltdown; Average House $89,000